 To carry out web scraping using Python, you will first have to install the Python Environment, which enables you to run code written in the python language.
 The libraries perform data scraping;

 Beautiful Soup is a convenient-to-use python library.
 It is one of the finest tools for extracting information from a webpage.
 Professionals can crawl information from web pages in the form of tables, lists, or paragraphs.
 Urllib2 is another library that can be used in combination with the BeautifulSoup library for fetching the web pages.
 Filters can be added to extract specific information from web pages.
 Urllib2 is a Python module that can fetch URLs.

 To install Python libraries on MAC OSX, users need to open a terminal win and type in the following commands, single command at a time:

 For Windows 7 & 8 users:

-Once the libraries are installed, it is time to write data scraping code.
+Once the libraries are installed, it is time to write a data scraping code.

-Data scraping must be done for a distinct objective such as to crawl current stock of a retail store.
+The data scraping must be done for a distinct objective such as to crawl the current stock of a retail store.
 First, a web browser is required to navigate the website that contains this data.
-After identifying the table, right click anywhere on it and then select inspect element from the dropdown menu list.
-This will cause a window to pop-up on the bottom or side of your screen displaying the website’s html code.
+After identifying the table, right-click anywhere on it and then select the inspect element from the dropdown menu list.
+This will cause a window to pop-up on the bottom or side of your screen displaying the website’s Html code.
 The rankings appear in a table.
 You might need to scan through the HTML data until you find the line of code that highlights the table on the webpage.